pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 ## lists are not arrays

-When you ear lists, coming from other languages you will think of arrays.
+When you hear lists, coming from other languages you will think of arrays.
 So you will probably try something like:

 ```elixir
 iex(5)> game_scores = [500, 333, 456, 665, 943]